-My role as husband of Temis Coral
+My role as the husband of Temis Coral

-My role as father of Brownie
+My role as the father of Brownie

-I truly think he is the coolest and pawsomest dog you will ever meet, however I recognize I could be biased.
+I truly think he is the coolest and pawsomest dog you will ever meet, however, I recognize I could be biased.
 If you want to judge yourself and learn more from our adventures, you can follow him in his Mr. Brownie The Fluffiest Instagram.

-My role as father of Hannah
+My role as the father of Hannah